 A Walking Tour with the Salaam Baalak Trust

-It is another humbling experience of India.
-We visit one of the Children’s homes that the trust supports, speak with some of the children who have been taken in.
+It is another humbling experience in India.
+We visit one of the Children’s homes that the trust supports, and speak with some of the children who have been taken in.
 Our donations go towards their direct support and education.

 If you visit Delhi, and take just one tour, make it this one.
 You’ll remember it for the rest of your life.
 Book your place on the tour here.